 The Enviro-Tech Enterprise Zone concentrates on our priority sectors for economic growth, with the emphasis on environmental technology.

 Its aim is to support and develop the existing enviro-tech sector in west Hertfordshire and attract more businesses to the area thanks to its excellent national and international transport links.
 The multi-site zone covers Maylands Business Park, Hemel Hempstead, and land in Dacorum Borough, west of Green Lane.
-Other sites include underused land and buildings at the Building Research Establishment (BRE) and Rothamsted Research.
+Other sites include underused land and buildings at the building science centre (BRE) and Rothamsted Research.

 The Enterprise Zone also addresses potential economic development land near Maylands, identified in the St Albans consultation draft Strategic Local Plan, but still subject to the Local Plan process.